Time-periodicities in holographic CFTs: Introduction

 The situation is particularly striking when the modulations of linearized dynamics induced by nonlinearities reconstruct the initial state with perfect precision after a long waiting period.
 Such situations have been observed in the literature for non-gravitating self-interacting fields in non-dynamical AdS backgrounds \cite{CF,BEL}.
 As we shall explain below, one should expect similar phenomena for gravitating fields, but only outside spherical symmetry, where the analysis is computationally very challenging and has not been performed up to this date.
 For this reason, our main focus in this article will be on the dynamics of non-gravitating `probe' fields, keeping in mind that a generalization of our results to gravitating fields is likely, but would require substantial computational breakthroughs.

-It is useful to keep in mind the close mathematical analogy between the nonlinear dynamics in AdS and simpler nonlinear Schr\"odinger equations in harmonic potentials, which are used to describe trapped Bose-Einstein condensates in contemporary terrestrial experiments \cite{BDZ}.
-This analogy was originally pointed out in \cite{BMP} and explained by taking a nonrelativistic limit of AdS field equations in \cite{BEL}.
+It is useful to keep in mind the mathematical relation between the nonlinear dynamics in AdS and simpler nonlinear Schr\"odinger equations in harmonic potentials, which are used to describe trapped Bose-Einstein condensates in contemporary terrestrial experiments \cite{BDZ}.
+This relation was originally pointed out\footnote{Analogies between turbulent dynamics in AdS and nonlinear Schr\"odinger equations have been put forth even earlier \cite{DHMS} with reference to the much-studied nonlinear Schr\"odinger equation on a torus \cite{nls}.
+However, it is specifically after introducing a harmonic potential that the nonlinear Schr\"odinger equation develops a precise mathematical relation to the AdS problems.} in \cite{BMP} and explained by taking a nonrelativistic limit of AdS field equations in \cite{BEL}.
 The linearized dynamics in this case is described by the well-known equispaced perfectly resonant spectrum of the harmonic oscillator, while the weakly nonlinear dynamics displays direct parallels to the more complicated AdS case.
-This dynamics has been studied in \cite{BBCE} and shows some perfect periodic returns to the initial state.
+This dynamics has been studied in \cite{BBCE,BBCE2} and shows some perfect periodic returns to the initial state.
 One may also take a nonrelativistic limit of gravitating systems in AdS, obtaining a Hartree equation in a harmonic potential, which also displays some perfect periodic returns \cite{BEF}.
 The underlying mathematical structure responsible for these weakly nonlinear periodic behaviors, common for AdS fields and their nonrelativistic harmonically trapped limits, has been made manifest in \cite{solvable,breathing}.

 What is the CFT counterpart of all these time-periodic features in AdS dictated by the AdS/CFT correspondence?
 When gravitating perturbations of AdS collapse to form black holes, this is seen as the AdS counterpart of thermalization in the dual CFT.
 When black holes fail to form, or are only formed after a long train of revivals of the initial states, as happens for the approximately time-periodic scenarios, this is seen as an obstruction to effective thermalization in the dual CFT.
 Such a perspective is developed in \cite{AdSLMS,FPU, revival} among other publications.
 But can one go beyond such `macroscopic' statements in the spirit of non-equilibrium statistical physics, and recover specific features in the evolution of `microscopic' CFT states that provide a counterpart to the classical AdS behaviors?